 Nupur is an architect with over 15 years of experience working on a wide range of buildings.
 She volunteers, as a board member, at Gloucester Community Housing.
 She previously volunteered at the Canadian Green Building Council (Ottawa Chapter), and was on City’s Pedestrian and Transit Committee.
 When trying to avoid architecture she enjoys colouring, playing legos, programming, reading or cooking with her two young kids.
 Nupur believes that kids are the future, and a proper foundation is required at micro (home) and macro (community) level to help them achieve their full potential.
 She takes the saying “It takes a village to raise a child” to heart, and as such joined the WEJ parent council.
 Being an immigrant herself she enjoys interacting with newcomers, and in particular, understanding their way of nurturing.
 Come join her at the next council meeting

 I am an engineer working at a high-tech company in Kanata.
-W. Erskine Johnston School (WEJ) is our home school.
-Currently, I have 2 children at Ottawa Carleton Virtual School, Northwest Campus (Gr1 and Gr6).
-After contributing through participation in the school council meetings the year before last, I stepped forward to join the school council at WEJ.
-Last year, I served as the school council Treasurer and together with the team, we delivered many valued programs to the student and parent community.
+I currently have 2 children in the school system – one still at Erskine Johnston School (WEJ) and one who moved onto Earl of March (EoM) this year.
+There is one more who is getting ready to join WEJ next year.
+This is my third year serving as a school council executive; last two years at WEJ and also last year in parallel at Ottawa Carleton Virtual School, Northwest Campus (OCV-NW).
+Together with the team, we delivered many valued programs to the student and parent community.
 I have previously served on the board of a non-profit, charitable organization for several years; and volunteered in many community initiatives.
 I hope to continue to bring forward that experience to serve this organization.
 I love to spend time with my kids and their activities.
 It is amazing to see the kids grow and to have their ‘light bulb’ light up when they discover something new.
 Their school has a big impact on their growth, so I look forward to doing my part in contributing to the school community for everyone’s benefit.